javrasya/river-admin/docs/getting_started.rst

 Installation
 ------------
 .. note::
     Before you can set up your workflow, your app integration with ``django-river`` must be done.
-Don't worry it is with the easiest setup.
-    To see how to do it with ``django-river`` pleas have a look at `django-river`
+    Don't worry it is with the easiest setup.To see how to do it with ``django-river`` pleas have a look at `django-river`

 .. _django-river: https://github.com/javrasya/django-river/